 The approach to CLT was from the north.

-We were lining up for landing on one of the three southerly runways.
+We lined up for a visual approach to one of the three CLT north-south runways.
 The FAs offered hot towels to freshen up 15 minutes before landing.

 We landed on runway 18C at 2:45pm.
 There was a lot of traffic on the ground.